 APHL promotes PulseNet laboratories in submitting timely, high-quality data to the PulseNet National Databases and is helping the network move efficiently to next generation methods.
 For more than 20 years, PulseNet has revolutionized foodborne outbreak investigations with a high return on investment.

 Working through the

 Council to Improve Foodborne Outbreak Response (CIFOR), APHL maintains a strong role in enhancing communication and collaboration across the disciplines involved in investigating foodborne illnesses.
-During the first 10 years for CIFOR, APHL led the production of several tools and resources, including the
+APHL has led the production of several tools and resources, including the

 Defensible, High-Quality Data